 If in doubt about what to do with injured wild animals or birds, the Vale Wildlife Hospital and Rehabilitation Centre website has useful advice, as do the RSPCA, other local animal sanctuaries and some local vets.

 Whilst we do keep details of some geological sites, e.g. RIGs sites, the primary geological records centre for the county is based at the Gloucestershire Geology Trust.
-They are GCER partners and we recommend contacting them directly for geological records and expert advice.
+We recommend contacting them directly for geological records and expert advice.